mahdixabid/simple_shell/README.md

 ##### Concept of the project 📢
 1. How to work in team
-2. How to apply the vardic function
-3. How Simple Shell works
+2. How Simple Shell works
-4. how to use git in team setting
+3. how to use git in team setting

 ### Installation 🌀